-CDSL's net worth as on March 31, 2024 was Rs.
-1,041.03 Cr (calculated in accordance with Clause 15 of the Securities and Exchange Board of India (Depository & Participants) Regulations, 2018) as against requirement of Rs.
-100 Cr as prescribed in SEBI (Depositories and Participants) Regulation, 2018.
-CDSL has adequate equity capital to fulfil the SEBI requirements.
+CDSL's equity/net worth as on March 31, 2025, was Rs.
+1,250.91 Cr (calculated in accordance with Clause 15 of the Securities and Exchange Board of India (Depositories & Participants) Regulations, 2018 as against requirement of Rs.
+100 Cr as prescribed in SEBI (Depositories and Participants) Regulations, 2018.
+CDSL has adequate equity/net worth to fulfil the SEBI requirements.

-CDSL is a listed company and any change in its equity capital, will require the approval of Board of Directors and of its shareholders.
+Any change in its equity capital of CDSL, will require the approval of Board of Directors and of its shareholders.